zackyjameldev/zackyjameldev/README.md

 A 3D survival game available on Windows, Mac, and Linux.

 - Built with Godot and Blender
-- Focused on gameplay experience and design
+- Focused on immersive gameplay and design
 - Available on itch.io

 ---